tuqqu/gender-detector/doc/country_list.md

 other_countries
 ```

-All the countries are available as constants of the `ChickMate\Country`.
+All the countries are available as constants of the `GenderDetector\Country`.